Australia orders Chinese investors to sell down stake in rare earths miner

-SYDNEY, June 3 (Reuters) - Australian Treasurer Jim Chalmers has ordered several China-linked investors to dispose of shares in rare earths miner Northern Minerals on national interest grounds under a foreign investment law, a spokesperson said on Monday.
+SYDNEY (Reuters) - Australian Treasurer Jim Chalmers has ordered several China-linked investors to dispose of shares in rare earths miner Northern Minerals on national interest grounds, spokesperson said on Monday.

 Northern Minerals is developing the Browns Range heavy rare earths project in Western Australia, at a time when the sector has become increasingly strategic for its uses in green energy and defence.